emc211/wp/rlwrap/README.md

 rlwrap -f ~/qRlwapAutoComplete.txt q
 ```

-Now when you hit tab twice <tab> <tab> you will see all the options in ~/qRlwapAutoComplete.txt
+Now when you hit 'tab' twice you will see all the options in ~/qRlwapAutoComplete.txt
 ![Demonstration of rlwrap -f ](demoFile.gif)

 You'll never have to spell reciprocal again.